 Did you know that Cleveland Abbe was born today in 1838?
 He was a meteorologist.
 Initially he worked as an astronomer, but his interests turned to meteorology – the science of weather and the atmosphere.
 He realized that atmospheric and weather conditions affected the work of astronomers, and that having a forecast of weather conditions would help astronomers and many others.
 He designed a system to collect and report weather data to meteorologists, who could then generate weather forecasts (a prediction) about cloud cover, precipitation, temperature, wind direction, and barometric pressure.
 Cleveland Abbe is called the “father of the National Weather Service”, which still provides weather forecasts and warnings for hazardous weather today.

-We hope that you have a warm and cozy day at school!
+We forecast that you will have a great day of learning today!
 Remember to think kind thoughts, use kind words, and do kind things.
 We Love You.

 Initially he studied astronomy at university and worked at several observatories around the United States and world.
 Around 1868, his interests turned to meteorology – the science of weather and the atmosphere.